clauswilke/dataviz/README.md

 If you notice typos or other issues, feel free to open an issue on GitHub or send me a pull request.
 If you do the latter, in your commit message, please add the sentence "I assign the copyright of this contribution to Claus O. Wilke," so that I can maintain the option of publishing this book in other forms.

 This work is licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode) License.

+## Disclaimer

+This is a personal repository that is not meant for public use at this time.
+It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+No installation or technical support will be provided.